sbaqa/sbaqa/README.md

                  /___/                /___/
 ```

 During my free time, I actively contribute to open-source projects on GitHub.
-Due to my significant contributions to DuckDuckGo, I was appointed as a maintainer and community leader with write access to all of DuckDuckGo's repositories.
-I have also made contributions to a variety of other open-source projects and organizations, including Mozilla, Angular, Svelte, Node.JS etc
+Due to my significant contributions to several projects, I was appointed as a AQA Tech Lead on several projects in my career.
+Feel free to hire me here <link>

 #### Awards and Achievements
 - Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)